-Scrum is methodology in the agile framework which works on transparency, keen observation of process and adaptability.
+Scrum is a methodology in the agile framework which works on transparency, keen observation of process, and adaptability.
 This method is used in product development.
-The co-founders of scrum are Ken Schwaber and Jeff Sutherland in early 1990s.
+The co-founders of scrum are Ken Schwaber and Jeff Sutherland in the early 1990s.
 The name ‘scrum’ has been taken from the game Rugby.
 In this topic, we are going to learn about Scrum Method.

 Roles of Scrum Method

 Scrum suggests three roles in project development are the team, Scrum Master, and product owner.

 1. The Team

 This is the self-development team that collaborates and functions in an organized structure.
 It’s the core, base, and fundamental team which works in an organized way, also provides effective work in the development of a product.

 The scrum master is a facilitator of the team; he is an expert in agile methodologies and works in accordance with the principles.
 The scrum master manages the information collaboration within the different departments in a project team.
 Any changes in the project stage will be quickly brought in by the scrum master.
 The scrum master will have the responsibility of providing high yield and making sure everything falls in the right place using the scrum values and principles.

 3. Product owner